Heavy Equipment Service Mechanic School

-Students can choose between pursuing the Heavy Equipment Maintenance Technology diploma program, or an Associate’s Degree in Heavy Equipment Maintenance Service Management.
+Students can choose between pursuing the Heavy Equipment Service Technology diploma program, or an Associate’s of Applied Science Degree in Heavy Equipment Service Management.

-The Heavy Equipment Maintenance Technology program is a comprehensive series of training courses covering gasoline and diesel engine construction, fuel & electrical systems, and hydraulic systems.
-This program is comprised of 1,560 hours of classroom and hands-on training.
+The Heavy Equipment Service Technology program is a comprehensive series of training courses covering gasoline and diesel engine construction, fuel & electrical systems, and hydraulic systems.
+This program is comprised of 1,320 hours of classroom and hands-on training.

-The Heavy Equipment Maintenance Service Management program is based on the heavy equipment diploma program course list, and adds additional training that translates into an Associate of Occupational Studies Degree.
-Spanning 1,785 hours of classroom and lab/shop hours, this degree takes approximately 83 weeks to earn.
+The Heavy Equipment Service Management program is based on the heavy equipment diploma program course list, and adds additional training that translates into an Associate of Applied Science Degree.
+Spanning 1,545 hours of classroom and lab/shop hours, this degree takes approximately 83 weeks to earn.

 - Disassemble and reassemble engines, transmissions and transaxles from various kinds of medium & heavy-duty trucks, as well as from heavy off-road construction equipment & vehicles.

 - Maintain and repair heavy-duty braking systems, as well as suspension, fuel, and electrical systems.

 - Apply basic welding procedures for certain types of repairs.

 - Understand the physics of hydraulics, and how it applies to heavy equipment repair and maintenance.

 - Repair front-end loader differentials, kingpin suspensions, and rubber/steel track systems.

 Heavy Equipment Service Management Students learn everything that the Heavy Equipment Maintenance Technology students learn, plus courses designed to enhance their communication and critical thinking skills that can lead to additional employment opportunities.